SGA Constitution

 Section 1.
 Students shall have the right, through their student government and its designees, to participate in the making of University policies via recommendations and the right to petition for changes in either academic or non-academic regulations.

-Public Law 93-380, Education Amendments of 1974) subsequent amendments, students have the right of access to their official records as described in the act.
-This includes the right of protection against any disclosure of information by the University concerning a student's views, belief, or political associations.
-The right to privacy with regard to a student's records shall be upheld except by the student's own expressed permission or under valid court order.
+Section 2.
+In accordance with Embry-Riddle Aeronautical University policy and the Family Education Rights and Privacy Act (Section 513 of Public Law 93-380, Education Amendments of 1974) subsequent amendments, students have the right of access to their official records as described in the act.
+This includes the right of protection against any disclosure of information by the University concerning a student’s views, belief, or political associations.
+The right to privacy with regard to a student’s records shall be upheld except by the student’s own expressed permission or under valid court order.
 The academic records shall be kept separate and may be referred to by appropriate University personnel.

 ARTICLE V – EXECUTIVE BRANCH